project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 plt.show()
 ```

 Although the effect of the electrons is in general complicated, we can see that overall the electrons act to lower the bare Coulomb potential.
-If we take 74 pm as a representative separation of the deuterons in the molecule, then we can roughly say that the electrons have lowered the coulomb barrier by an amount:
+If we take 74 pm as a representative separation of the deuterons in the molecule, then we can roughly say that the electrons have lowered the Coulomb barrier by an amount:

 ```python
 (V_coulomb(74000) - V_mol(74000))*1e6 # this is in eV